SkretasLab/ProteoSeeker/README.md

 comebin_bin_path="/home/gfilis/anaconda3_2024_02_1/envs/ps_comebin/bin/COMEBin"
 ~~~

-You can use these files by running ProteoSeeker from the main directory as shown below.
+<p align="justify">You can use these files by running ProteoSeeker from the main directory as shown below.
 Based on the "par_DRR083188.txt" file ProteoSeeker downloads and processes the SRA sample "DRR083188" and then analyzes it.
 The "par_DRR083188_sra.txt" and "par_DRR083188_run.txt" files combined apply the actions performed by the "par_DRR083188.txt" file.
 The "par_DRR083188_sra.txt" file is used to download and process the "DRR083188" sample.
-The "par_DRR083188_run.txt" file is used to run the analysis on the latter sample.
+The "par_DRR083188_run.txt" file is used to run the analysis on the latter sample.</p>

 ~~~bash
 python proteoseeker -pfp parameter_files/par_DRR083188.txt